simonanckaert/projecten3-1819-angular-groep4-mindfullness/README.md

 And this project is finished by Simon Anckaert during August.

+I worked on this project in the githubproject https://github.com/simonanckaert/Project3Angular.
+I committed the last version in this fork.

 ## Features

 * Overview of sessions with their corresponding exercises.